Strategic Plan 2019 Overview

 If you are interested in becoming involved, please talk to your school principal or email Terry Wintering, clerk of the board at email@example.com.

 Strategies emerge from student outcome data, research, on-going defined needs/issues (e.g. facilities) and community input.
 The steering committee will use this information to inform the creation of action teams.
-The steering committee ensures recommendations from the actions teams meet beliefs, mission, objectives, and parameters and propose a strategic plan to the superintendent.
+The steering committee ensures recommendations from the action teams meet beliefs, mission, objectives, and parameters and propose a strategic plan to the superintendent.

 Strategy Action Teams